marsfoundation/spark-psm/README.md

 - Convert between a tokenization of an asset (ex.
 USDC) and a yield-bearing version of the asset (ex. sDAI).
 - Convert one to one between directly correlated assets (ex.
 USDC-DAI).

+## [CRITICAL]: First Depositor Attack Prevention on Deployment

+On the deployment of the PSM, the deployer **MUST make an initial deposit in order to protect the first depositor from getting attacked with a share inflation attack**.
+This is outlined further [here](https://github.com/marsfoundation/spark-automations/assets/44272939/9472a6d2-0361-48b0-b534-96a0614330d3).
+1000 shares minted is determined to be sufficient to prevent this attack.
+Technical details related to this can be found in `test/InflationAttack.t.sol`.
+The deployment script [TODO] in this repo contains logic for the deployer to perform this initial deposit, so it is **HIGHLY RECOMMENDED** to use this deployment script when deploying the PSM.
+Reasoning for the technical implementation approach taken is outlined in more detail [here](https://github.com/marsfoundation/spark-psm/pull/2).

 ## Usage

 ```bash